ARMmbed/mbed-os-5-docs/docs/api/api.md

-# Full API list - second variation
+# Full API list

 This is the full list of APIs Mbed OS offers.
 The list indicates which of the APIs the [bare metal profile](../bare-metal/index.html) supports, and which of those are enabled by default.
 For consistency, we also show the full profile's API support, although that is - and is expected to remain - all APIs.

+For a list of APIs that were removed in Mbed OS 6, see [the deprecated APIs list at the bottom of this page](#deprecated-apis-moving-from-mbed-os-5-to-6).
 <!--This list does not include the internal APIs, which are not intended for use by application code.-->

 ## Scheduling